jeannotes/Slam_Course/README.md

-these are courses with respect to robotics
+these are courses and some revelent practice with respect to robotics

 # course 1
     Claus Brenner

+# Learning ROS for robotics programming